Dakota Johnson Gives The Honest Truth About Her ‘Fifty Shades Darker’ Sex Scenes With Jamie Dornan

 “I’m truly proud of it,” Dakota says.
 “It’s a cool story, and I think it’s different, and different is what I’m about.”

-In fact, Dakota says she loves playing Anastasia Steele and, in describing the Fifty Shades Darker character, Ms. Johnson seems envious of some of that woman’s traits.
+In fact, Dakota says she loves playing Anastasia Steele, and in describing the Fifty Shades Darker character, Ms. Johnson seems envious of some of that woman’s traits.
 Mainly, Dakota envies the conflicting nature of Anastasia, who is both an extremely intelligent professional woman and a sexual, instinctive creature.
 The Steele character is very tough, but Dakota points out that she’s also very loving.

 “This woman is a bada–,” Johnson says.